 ** All pets will have had their nails trimmed before going to new homes.

 I can also show you how to do this to save vet’s bills!

-** Buyer must collect; delivery within local area may be considered.
+** Buyer should collect whenever possible; delivery within local area may be considered.

 ** I am very happy for you to contact me for general advice, nail clipping, etc.